 Safety Zone; Cape Fear River, Wilmington, NC.

 (c) Regulations.
-(1) The general regulations contained in § 165.23 of this part apply to the area described in paragraph (b) of this section.
+(1) The general regulations governing safety zones in § 165.23 apply to the areas described in paragraph (a) of this section.

 End Supplemental Information

-Captain, U.S. Coast Guard, Captain of the Port.
+Captain, U.S. Coast Guard, Captain of the Port North Carolina.